Calgary Rangers SC

-Calgary Rangers Football Club is a Canadian soccer team based in Calgary, Alberta that plays in the men's and women's divisions of League1 Alberta.
+Calgary Rangers Football Club is a Canadian soccer team based in Calgary, Alberta that plays in the men's and women's divisions of the Alberta Premier League.

 History

 Calgary Rangers FC was established as a youth soccer club in 2001.

 In July 2019, they were among the first 39 teams in Canada to be awarded a National Youth License by the Canadian Soccer Association.
 In 2025, it was announced that they club would enter men's and women's teams in League1 Alberta.